ArthurYdalgo/laravext/docs/before-you-start.md

-This documentation assumes that you have some experience with PHP, Laravel and Javascript, and also that you already have a development environment that meets the requirements to run a Laravel 11 project using Vite as your bundler, and PHP 8.2 or higher.
+This documentation assumes that you have some experience with PHP, Laravel and Javascript, and also that you already have a development environment that meets the requirements to run a Laravel 10 (or later) project using Vite as your bundler, and PHP 8.2 or higher.

 ## Disclaimer

 I'm not an experienced front-end developer.
-I'm a back-end developer with some-what basic experience with front-end and in my projects I would only be responsible for making any front-end if it was for internal use only, so the looks were not important.
+I'm a back-end developer with a somewhat basic experience with front-end and in my projects I would only be responsible for making any front-end if it was for internal use only, so the looks were not important.

 With that in mind: the examples I might give in this documentation might cringe you a little bit, or just straight up look bad.
 I'm just trying to show you how to use Laravext.
 If you have any suggestions, please let me know by submitting a PR or opening an issue.
 Please be kind.